Bawdrip is at risk of a new development of 10 houses and a village hall, all in open countryside and on a floodplain.

 The s106 agreement already in place at outline planning stage places detailed and onerous obligations on any developer of this land, which will of course greatly impact on initial costs and the project's profitability.

-The local authority requires the developer to construct a fully equipped and ready to use 325 square metre purpose-built village hall with a solar roof, together with a large 34-space car parking area and infrastructure, which must be handed over to the parish council upon completion.
+The local authority and the parish council requires the developer to construct a fully equipped and ready to use 325 square metre purpose-built village hall with a solar roof, together with a large 34-space car parking area and infrastructure, which must be handed over to the parish council upon completion.
 It also includes amenities including a fully equipped play area and an open public space of 600 square metres enclosed by fencing.
 New pavements, drainage, landscaping and lighting will be required along the single-track Bradney Lane and around the housing estate, as the car park will be used as parking for the village school.
 All of these "infrastructure priorities and LAP" must be finished and handed to the parish council before the developer is able to market 50% of the houses.
 Residents have set a high standard for the design and functionality of the village's new fully fitted public building, with the intention that it will serve the community for many years.

 The land in question carries substantial upfront financial burdens, including a half-million-pound bond required prior to the construction of the village hall, and is bound by a strict s106 agreement due to the not-insignificant issues with this flood-prone land and its location outside the village boundary.